Equinor: Lobbying

 Equinor engages professional lobbyists to represent its interests in various jurisdictions.
-In South Australia, its is represented by Hawker Britton.
+In South Australia, it is represented by Hawker Britton.

 Environmental record

-Statoil was responsible for 0.52% of global industrial greenhouse gas emissions from 1988 to 2015.

 Equinor and Shell were planning on building a gas-fired powerplant in Norway that would infuse CO_{2} underground or beneath the seabed, but they discarded the plan due to economic reasons.
 Equinor has injected CO_{2} into the Utsira formation on the Sleipner gas field for environmental storage purposes since 1996.
 Natural gas (methane) containing approximately 8.5% CO_{2} is produced on the Sleipner Vest field.
 The gas is transported to the Sleipner Treatment platform, where the CO_{2} is removed.
 The gas is exported to the UK, Germany, and Belgium, and the CO_{2} is injected into the Utsira formation.

 Equinor is also a founding member of Methane Guiding Principles, an industry consortium that aims to reduce methane emissions throughout the oil and gas supply chain.